-However, downward nominal wage rigidity alone does not account for the high rate of youth unemployment.
-One of the major characteristics of the Spanish labor market is given by the amount of temporary jobs for young employed people.
-In 2008, the rate of a temporary contract is about 59% in comparison to fixed-term employees.
+Downward nominal wage rigidity alone does not account for the high rate of youth unemployment.
+One of the major characteristics of the Spanish labor market is given by the amount of temporary jobs for young employed people (Balaram, 2014).
+In 2008, the rate of a temporary contract was about 59%.
 The average time to find a fixed term position is about six years.
-It has been widely seen that the rate of temporary contracts was already higher than 40% in the recession periods from 1984 until 1987 and 1993/94.
-According to the young-adult unemployment ratio, the lower bound of this value is around 2% over the past 25 years.
+It has been widely seen that the rate of temporary contracts was already higher than 40% in the recession periods from 1984 until 1987 and 1993/94 (see again Figure 1 for the latter).
+According to the young-adult unemployment ratio, the lower bound of this value is around 2 over the past 25 years (Balaram, 2014).
 Hence, it can be said that youth unemployment is a common phenomenon of the Spanish labor market.

-Overall, long-term youth unemployment has been tripled since the burst of the housing bubble in 2007 (Sánchez (2012)).
+Overall, long-term youth unemployment has been tripled since the burst of the housing bubble in 2007 (Sánchez, 2012).
 The reasons for this observation are manyfold.
-The economic upward movement accounts for one third of the total amount of jobs created in the EU (Corujo (2013)).
+The economic upward movement accounts for one third of the total amount of jobs created in the European Union (Corujo, 2013).
 However, after the bubble had burst, 66% of the jobs for young employees in the construction, manufacturing and sales sectors became lost between 2008 and 2012.
 No recovery of these (primarily) temporary jobs could be observed over this period as reported in Sánchez (2012).
 The author states that those job contracts, which prevailed during the crisis, had been adjusted with respect to a change in the working time agreement.
+This is confirmed by Horwitz and Myant (2015) who show that the average number of hours worked per full-time employee increases rather than decreases as being expected based on the RDL.

 This development in the number of temporary contracts is explained by structural issues.
-First, employers face a minimum wage for a 19-year old workers of around 1009 US Dollar per month, according to the World Bank project 'Doing Business'.
+First, employers face a minimum wage for a 19-year old workers of around 1009 US Dollar per month, according to the World Bank project Doing Business.2 With respect to a ratio of the minimum wage to the value added per worker given by 0.27, this number is one of the highest among the OECD countries (OECD, 2014).
+The tenth column of Table 1 reports the development in the hourly minimum wage.
+It can be seen that the numbers strongly increase up to 2010, the year the Royal Decree Law 10/2010 took place, followed by only a slight reduction until 2012.
+Two years later, the minimum wage exhibits the same values as in the beginning of the crises in 2007.
 Second, a maximum length of a single fixed-term contract is 36 months depending on the type of a particular task.
 Along with a high degree of firing costs, the limitation of the fixed-contract length can be interpreted as market barriers for young unemployed people since it is commonly associated with a high degree of job turnovers.
 The latter effect applies most likely to young employees, who gain their first job experience, i.e. basic skills in order to fulfill specific tasks related to the position.
-Hence, employers will expect to lose experienced (and thus productive) workers after the contract lengths had been expired and there is no need or even possibility to transfer the job into a permanent one.
+Hence, employers will expect to lose experienced (and thus productive) workers after the contract lengths had been expired which makes the unemployment of young people less attractive.